raunak-shr/ML-Library-Prerequisites/README.md

 The files have been made by me nevertheless but the sources which I reffered to while creating these are -
 * <a href = "www.geeksforgeeks.org">GeeksforGeeks</a>
 * <a href = "www.w3Schools.com">w3Schools</a>
-* Numpy, Pandas, Maplotlip, Seaborn Documentations.
+* Numpy, Pandas, Maplotlib, Seaborn Documentations.

 ## Happy Learning :)